shekit/peeqo/README.md

 # Get a Peeqo Dev Kit
 Get on the waitlist for a peeqo dev kit?
 Enter your email here - http://bit.ly/2TyocgY

+# Assembly Instructions

+Full assembly instructions can be found in the wiki [here](https://github.com/shekit/peeqo/wiki/Assembly)

 # Getting your Peeqo up and running

 0. [Unboxing](#step-0-unboxing)